boredzo/piglatin/README.md

 ### A couple of notes for developers

 - The program works in-place on a single NSMutableString.
 This is explicitly allowed by the aforementioned method.
 - Punctuation is handled correctly with no additional work.
-Think of all the edge and corner cases you used to have to nail down—now, you send one message, and your block gets called with every word and nothing else.
+Think of all the edge and corner cases you used to have to nail down when searching for words in a string—now, you send one message, your block gets called with every word, and everything else remains undisturbed.